telerik/teststudio-docs/docs/automated-tests/test-list-results/calendar.md

 The results generated from a test list execution are stored on project level and populated in the __Results__ tab in the Test Studio project.
 All results are listed in a handy graphic calendar or timeline display and you can track the outcome of your test lists.

-This article describes the Results calendar options and how you can benefit from these.
+This article describes the Results calendar options and how these can help you.

 ## View Overall Results Status